umarhassan-mitodl/15.s50-january-iap-2015/content/pages/instructor-insights/_index.md

 This course takes a broad-based look at poker theory and applications of poker analytics to investment management and trading.

-MIT Sloan News published an article on how Kevin Desmond links poker strategy to risk management in this course: {{% resource_link "c75aafaa-89c4-4d94-980d-e398a9b6ab6f" "_Game Theory: What Poker and Finance Have in Common_" %}}.
+MIT Sloan News published an article on how Kevin Desmond links poker strategy to risk management in this course: [_Game Theory: What Poker and Finance Have in Common_](http://mitsloan.mit.edu/newsroom/2015-poker-theory-analytics-mit-opencourseware.php).

 ## Course Outcomes